3 Ways to Structure Legal Operations for Maximum Efficiency

 Legal operations are not only about shaping the legal department of the future.
 As the unit responsible for all non-legal aspects of the department, legal operations supports the ongoing functioning of the team.
 This includes all aspects of regular operations, such as finance-related tasks like budgeting and invoice approvals; vendor management, including business reviews and the negotiation of fee agreements with outside counsel; and tracking and reporting on the legal team’s performance against objectives.

 The multidisciplinary nature of legal operations and the dual need to both support the current state of the team and to future-proof the unit means there will likely be frequent overlap within these buckets.
-But by considering these three main needs in structuring legal operations, teams can ensure they are focusing on the right things to drive maximum efficiency – both now and as the department evolves.
+But by considering these three main needs in structuring legal operations, and by adopting smart technology like CLM software, teams can ensure they are focusing on the right things to drive maximum efficiency – both now and as the department evolves.